fioletoven/dc09/README.md

 ### Overview

 The DC-09 Dialler Simulator is a command-line application designed to send DC-09 protocol messages to a specified receiver.
-The simulator supports repeating messages and customizing sequence numbers for testing scenarios.
+The simulator supports creating multiple diallers and repeating messages for testing scenarios.

 ### Features